tangowithcode/tango_with_django_2/manuscript/chapter2.md

 	$ pip install django==2.1.5
 	$ pip install pillow==5.4.1

 Installing these two packages will be sufficient to get you started.
 As you work through the tutorial, there will be a couple more packages that we will require.
 We'll tell you to install them as we require them.
-For now though, you're good to go.
+For now, you're good to go.

 I> ### Problems Installing `pillow`?
 I> When installing Pillow, you may receive an error stating that the installation failed due to a lack of JPEG support.